ridoy1211/Flyrank-Internship-ML/work/Capstone_Report.md

 Secret.
 Random seed `42` used throughout (`GroupShuffleSplit`, `RandomForestClassifier`).
 The sealed evaluation split is built and scored inside that same notebook cell, and its metrics are committed at `work/outputs/capstone_metrics.json` — checkable from the repo, not taken on faith.
+Note: because the warehouse query has no explicit row ordering, exact precision@50 can vary slightly between runs even with a fixed random seed, since GroupShuffleSplit's assignment depends on row order.
+ROC AUC and the qualitative conclusion (model beats baseline) are stable across runs; the point estimate at K=50 is not.

 ## 9. Acknowledgments & data credit